Benefits of Organic Food

 Organic Food is Better for You

 When you buy organically produced meats, you know that you are getting a top-grade cut.
-The animal from which the meat was derived was not feed any antibodies throughout its lifespan.
-It must also not be housed in confined or unsanitary conditions.
+Organic 'meat' comes from when animals are raised on a certified organic farm, which is your guarantee that the animal has grazed on completely chemical-free pasture (no artificial pesticides, herbicides or fungicides).
 If an animal does become ill and is treated with antibodies, any food product that is later derived from that animal must not be classified as being organic.

 Eating Organic Gives You Confidence

 When you buy non-organic foods, you never know what you’re getting.
 In effect, you are gambling with what you are putting into your body.
 But when you go organic, that uncertainty has been removed.
 You know that everything that you put in your mouth is going to be a benefit and not a detriment to you.